LimeChain/etherlime/doc/README.md

  - [Ready] Being able to run unit tests on the compiled contracts <---- Done
  - [Ready] Being able to run unit tests with code coverage <---- Done
  - [Ready] Being able to debug transactions <---- Done
- - [Not Ready] Being able to verify contracts <---- Next
+ - [Not Ready] Being able to verify contracts <---- Done

 ## Installing